RebinW/active-directory-domain-services/02-dns-configuration/01-dns-design.md

 # DNS architecture and design

 ## Overview
-DNS maps hostnames to IP-addresses in the networkl and is a crucial componenet in the Active Directory environment.
+DNS maps hostnames to IP-addresses in the network and is an important componenet in the Active Directory environment.
 Active Directory relies on DNS to locate domain controllers and services.
-When a client/ PC tries to authenticate, it queries DNS for service records which identify available domain controllers.
-Without DNS, domain authentication, service discovery, and many other core Active Directory functions fail.
+When a client/PC tries to authenticate, it queries DNS for service records (SRV Records) which identify available domain controllers.
+Without DNS, domain authentication, service discovery, and many other core Active Directory functions would fail.

 This document describes the DNS architecture used in this project and explains the deesign decisions behind the selected deployment model.